TypedRest/TypedRest-Java/README.md

 The source code includes sample projects.

+`sample-model` contains a sample domain model used by the other sample projects.

-`typedrest-sample` demonstrates how to create a client library for a REST interface using `typedrest`.
+`sample-client` demonstrates how to create a client library for a REST interface using `typedrest-core`.

-`typedrest-vaadin-sample` demonstrates how to use such a client library and `typedrest-vaadin` to create a Vaadin client for a REST interface.
+`sample-client-vaadin` demonstrates how to use such a client library and `typedrest-vaadin` to create a Vaadin client for a REST interface.